bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 **Insight:**
 Panama’s sector mix aligns well with Dajcom’s strengths, especially in retail, logistics, and consumer goods.

+## Foreign Direct Investment: Strong Confidence From Global Companies
+FDI is one of the clearest signals in the dashboard.

+$403M total FDI (2017–2023)

+~500% CAGR

+Growth stabilizing around 35–36%

+This shows that global companies are not only entering Panama — they are expanding their investments across logistics, construction, and services.

+**Insight:**
+High FDI confirms that Panama offers a business‑friendly environment, strong infrastructure, and predictable rules.
+This reduces risk for Dajcom and supports long‑term planning.

+## Regional & Provincial Insights: Where Economic Activity Is Concentrated
+The provincial dashboard shows that most economic activity is concentrated in four regions:

+Panamá - main economic center

+Colón - logistics and Free Trade Zone

+Panamá Oeste - fast‑growing industrial and residential area

+Chiriquí - rising commercial and agricultural hub

+Together, these regions account for almost 90% of national GDP.

+Partner‑country data shows strong ties with:

+- United States

+- Colombia

+- Canada

+- Europe

+This reinforces Panama’s position as a global trade hub.

+**Insight:**
+Dajcom should anchor operations in Panamá city and Panamá Oeste, use Colón for import/export, and consider Chiriquí for future manufacturing or regional distribution.

 ![Sectoral Performance](https://github.com/bryan405/Strategic-Market-Entry-Assessment-Panama/blob/main/SECTORAL%20PERFORMANCE.png)
 ![Key sector](https://github.com/bryan405/Strategic-Market-Entry-Assessment-Panama/blob/main/KEY%20SECTOR.png)